The Verdict: DataGrip vs DBeaver (TL;DR)

 - •You need NoSQL support or can't spend a dollar → DBeaver Community

-- •You want Pro features without JetBrains pricing → DBeaver Pro
+- •You want paid features (NoSQL, Visual Query Builder, AI) without JetBrains pricing → DBeaver Lite

 - •You just need quick data access without IDE overhead → Neither (keep reading)